Norton Reservoir Fishing Regulations

 - North Fork of Pound Reservoir: This 154-acre lake with 13.5 miles of wooded shoreline is located about 17 miles from Norton outside Pound.
 Several recreation areas offer access to the lake and various amenities.
 Visit North Fork of Pound Boat Launch, Phillips Creek Day Use Area, and Cane Patch Campground for more information and driving directions.

-- Pound River: The Virginia Department of Game and Inland Fisheries (VDGIF) manages this resource, which includes the largest tail-water trout fishery in Southwest Virginia.
-Visit the VDGIF website for more information and driving directions.
+- Pound River: The Virginia Department of Wildlife Resources manages this resource, which includes the largest tail-water trout fishery in Southwest Virginia.
+Visit the Virginia Department of Wildlife Resources website for more information and driving directions.

 - Flannagan Reservoir: This 1,143-acre impoundment in Dickenson County offers a variety of sportfish species.
-See the VDGIF website for more information and driving directions.
+See the Virginia Department of Wildlife Resources for more information and driving directions.

 Big Stone Gap